Potential risks from General purpose AI systems- Part II: Systemic Risks 3 min read

 There is a high market concentration in a small number of companies' AI systems, posing a single-point-of-failure risk.
 Today, there are countless AI systems in mainstream use, accessible to most people worldwide.
 As a result, a single bug in any of these could cause a worldwide risk.
 If organizations across sensitive and critical sectors rely on these small number of available general-purpose AI systems, a single vulnerability would affect all of them and cause simultaneous failures or disruptions.

 Increased use of energy, water, and raw materials is an AI advance, and a growth in computing use in general-purpose AI development is witnessed.
-To set up the necessary infrastructure, these environmental resources are being used on a large scale, which poses a risk to the already dilapidated environment today.
+To set up the necessary infrastructure, these environmental resources are being used on a large scale, posing a risk to the already dilapidated environment.
 We all agree that there is progress in efficiency techniques that would enable computing to be used more effectively.
 However, this is still not mainstream or significant enough to offset the resources consumed in computing.

 The conversation about privacy risk has been heard many times.
 It’s not just the AI sector, but also other data-related sectors.
 General-purpose AI development uses massive data sets to train.
 This increases the likelihood that this data will be exposed in responses or maliciously used to cause or contribute to a breach of privacy.
 General-purpose AI can also be used to infer sensitive and private information from large datasets.
 This issue is also a potential risk since we still don’t have enough data on widespread privacy violations.